 Specialized physical therapy for back pain

 Physical therapy is a type of treatment that uses targeted exercises to improve your strength and flexibility.
 By strengthening the muscles that support your back, you can take pressure off your spine and reduce back pain.
 Physical therapy can help you ease and manage pain so you can do everyday activities.
-And physical therapists are experienced in helping treat both acute and chronic back pain.
+And physical therapists have experience treating both acute and chronic back pain.
 They’ll guide you through exercises designed to manage your specific symptoms.

 Physical therapy is often the best treatment option for back pain.
 Improving your muscle strength and learning how to perform daily activities without straining your back can resolve your chronic pain.
 It typically takes about six weeks to complete a back pain physical therapy program, though many people start feeling pain relief after their first visit.